Pawnee capture of the Cheyenne Sacred Arrows: Background

 Likely, the Pawnee lived in villages of earth lodges in the present-day state of Nebraska and northern Kansas already in the 16th century.
 At the time of the battle with the Cheyenne, the Skidi Pawnee populated the banks of Loup River in the central part of Nebraska.
-The Chawi, the Kitkahahki and the Pitahawirata made up the South Bands as they lived south of the Platte River.
+The Chawi, the Kitkahahki, and the Pitahawirata made up the South Bands as they lived south of the Platte River.
 Just some years later, they would move north and gather in the same area as the Skidi Pawnee.
 The Pawnee raised corn and other crops near their villages.
 However, they went on long communal bison hunts in both summer and winter.
 While out on the plains, they lived in skin tents and tipis.

 The final groups of Cheyenne Indians seem to have crossed the Missouri River from eastern North Dakota in the last quarter of the 18th century.
 For a while, they lived south of the Cannonball River near already-established Cheyenne villages or camps.
 In the first decade of the 19th century, they mainly camped north of the North Platte.
 Around 1825, some bands headed south lured by reports about large herds of wild horses between the Platte River and the Arkansas River.
 This brought them close to the hunting grounds used by the Pawnee.

-The Pawnee and the Cheyenne had long been enemies, and had fought each other since the Cheyenne first moved into the area.
+The Pawnee and the Cheyenne had long been enemies and had fought each other since the Cheyenne first moved into the area.
 They captured horses and confronted each other on the plains, but neither side achieved any definite lasting advantage over the other.

 Sacred Arrows

 According to his traditional biography, the Cheyenne ancestral hero Sweet Medicine received the Sacred Arrows as a gift from supernatural beings, after being taken into a sacred cave at Bear Butte in the Black Hills.
 The two Buffalo Arrows in the bundle were painted red and provided for good hunting.
 The two Man Arrows were painted black and were instead for war′.
 When the four arrows were tied near the top of a lance in two separate pairs and carried against an enemy after the performance of the proper ceremony, they promised victory, and had already been present in the total destruction of a big Crow camp at Tongue River in 1820.

-The renewal of the arrows form one of the most sacred of the Cheyenne ceremonies, and traditionally take place during the same time every summer, as well as in response to unfortunate events, such as a homicide or other tragedy.
+The renewal of the arrows forms one of the most sacred of the Cheyenne ceremonies and traditionally takes place during the same time every summer, as well as in response to unfortunate events, such as a homicide or other tragedy.